tidy-finance/website/docs/10_introduction.md

 <p class="caption">(\#fig:fig104)Total daily trading volume in billion USD.</p>
 </div>

-The figure indicates a clear upwards trend in aggregated daily trading volume.
+Figure 1.4 indicates a clear upward trend in aggregated daily trading volume.
 In particular, since the outbreak of the COVID-19 pandemic, markets have processed substantial trading volumes, as analyzed, for instance, by @Goldstein2021.\index{Covid 19}
 One way to illustrate the persistence of trading volume would be to plot volume on day $t$ against volume on day $t-1$ as in the example below.
-We add a dotted 45°-line to indicate a hypothetical one-to-one relation by `geom_abline()`, addressing potential differences in the axes' scales.
+In Figure 1.5, we add a dotted 45°-line to indicate a hypothetical one-to-one relation by `geom_abline()`, addressing potential differences in the axes' scales.

 ```r